Kalmyks: Resurgence of Oirat power

 At the beginning of the 17th century, the First Altan Khan drove the Oirats westward to present-day eastern Kazakhstan.
 The Torghuts became the westernmost Oirat tribe, encamped in the Tarbagatai Mountains region and along the northern stretches of the Irtysh, Ishim and Tobol Rivers.

-Further west, the Kazakhs – a Turco-Mongol people – prevented the Torghuts from sending its trading caravans to the Muslim towns and villages located along the Syr Darya river.
+Further west, the Kazakhs prevented the Torghuts from sending its trading caravans to the Muslim towns and villages located along the Syr Darya river.
 As a result, the Torghuts established a trading relationship with the newly established outposts of the Tsarist government whose expansion into and exploration of Siberia was motivated mostly by the desire to profit from trade with Asia.

 The Khoshut, by contrast, were the easternmost Oirat, encamped near the Lake Zaysan area and the Semey region along the lower portions of the Irtysh River, where they built several steppe monasteries.
 The Khoshut were adjacent to the Khalkha khanates of Altan Khan and Dzasagtu Khan.
 Both khanates prevented the Khoshut and the other Oirat from trading with Chinese border towns.
 The Khoshut were ruled by Baibagas Khan and then Güshi Khan, who were the first Oirat leaders to convert to the Gelug school of Tibetan Buddhism.

-Locked in between both tribes were the Choros, Dörbet Oirat and Khoid, collectively known as the "Dzungar people", who were slowly rebuilding the base of power they enjoyed under the Four Oirat.
+Locked in between both tribes were the Choros, Dörbet Oirat and Khoid, who confederated in the early 17th century as the Dzungar people.
+They were slowly rebuilding the base of power they enjoyed under the Four Oirat.
 The Choros were the dominant Oirat tribe of that era.
 Their leader, Erdeni Batur, attempted to follow Esen Khan in unifying the Oirats to challenge the Khalkha.